-- Must be at least 18 years of age, if 17, with parental consent. - High school transcript, or certificate of high school equivalency, or GED, or certificate of accreditation of courses if a foreign graduate.
-If unable to provide proof, then the prospective enrollee must pass the Wonderlic Basic Skills Test (See above) - Must pass interview with the admission committee. - Requirement Prior to Externship: - 1.
-Negative PPD Test or Chest X-ray report. - 2.
-Complete physical examination report. - 3.
-Proof of Immunization for MMR (mumps, measles, rubella), Varicella (chickenpox), Hepatitis B - 4.
-Tdap (Tetanus, diphtheria and acellular pertussis).
+- Must be at least 18 years of age, if 17, with parental consent - High School transcript, or certificate of high school equivalency, or GED, or certificate of accreditation of courses if a foreign graduate. - Must pass interview with the admission committee - Requirement Prior to Externship: - Negative PPD Test or Chest X-Ray report - Complete physical examination report - Proof of Immunization for MMR (measles, mumps, rubella), Varicella (chicken pox), Hep.
+B - o Tdap (Tetanus, diphtheria and acellular pertussis)